lightningWhite/EMFSensingStation/readme.md

 TODO: Verify if this is needed
 In order to use the I2C and SPI interfaces, these have to be enabled.
 This can be done by running `sudo raspi-config` and enabling I2C and SPI in the `Interfacing Options`.

+Also, since the GPS module requires serial communication, this has to be enabled.
+To do this in `raspi-config`, select Interfacing Options and then select `Serial`.
+When it asks "Would you like a login shell to be accessible over serial?" select "No".
+Then when it asks "Would you like the serial port hardware to be enabled?" select "Yes".

-A reboot is required for these to be fully enabled.
+A reboot is required for these changes to be fully enabled.
 This can be done by running `sudo reboot`.

 ### Real Time Clock